Karinliu/performance-matters-1819/README.md

 The [Service worker](https://github.com/Karinliu/performance-matters-1819/blob/master/src/js/service-workers.js) from my application are using the following caching strategies:

-• Precaching -> for offline ejs files, images, css and javascript.
+• Precaching -> for offline ejs files, images, css and javascript. <br>
-• Runtime caching -> Network first.
+• Runtime caching -> Network first. <br>

 ## Download and install
 First you have to download or clone this document with the following command: